 How and when can the space be used?

-There are other limitations related to operating hours (which would influence your company’s ability to have a 24-hour operation), truck traffic (which might affect the ease with which you receive and ship products), hazardous materials storage, and fire and building codes.
+Planning can also help you identify if there are limitations related to operating hours (which would influence your company’s ability to have a 24-hour operation); or truck traffic (which might affect the ease with which you receive and ship products).

 How will your proposed use of the space affect its compliance with local, state and federal building codes?